-Three wounded in shooting at US immigration facility in Dallas, Texas
+At least one person killed in shooting at US immigration facility in Texas

-US officials say the suspected shooter is dead from a ‘self-inflicted gunshot wound’
+US officials say the suspected sniper also died from a ‘self-inflicted gunshot wound’.

-Three people have been wounded in a shooting at a United States Immigration and Customs Enforcement (ICE) office in Dallas, Texas.
+One person has died and at least two more have been critically wounded after being shot by a suspected sniper at a United States Immigration and Customs Enforcement (ICE) office in Dallas, Texas.

 Homeland Security Secretary Kristi Noem confirmed the incident on Wednesday in a statement on X, saying there were “multiple injuries and fatalities” and that the suspected shooter was dead from a “self-inflicted gunshot wound”.